DRMacIver/hecate/README.rst

 code (after all, who would make a testing framework that didn't report the standard mechanism for indicating errors back to you?).
 Hecate interacts with the tmux server using its command line tools.

+I might update it to use the control protocol at some point, but it so far doesn't seem that useful to do so and that would limit the range of supported tmux versions or require a lot of version specific code.